isaac-6/biodiscvr/README.md

 Please note that the ‘biodiscvr’ project is released with a Contributor Code of Conduct (`code_of_conduct.md`).
 By contributing to this project, you agree to abide by its terms.
+If you have questions, find bugs, or want to suggest features, please visit the [GitHub Issues page](https://github.com/isaac-6/biodiscvr/issues) to report them or start a discussion.

 ## License